alanwatsonforster/glass/apxo/map.md

 - A4 to A6, B4 to B6, and C4 to C6, D1 to D6: These are twelve new sheets, currently all land at level 0 with no other terrain features.
 They are for future expansion.

 Any number of the second-generation sheets can be used at once.
 When arranged in an approximately square grid, the twenty-four are 80 hexes wide by 90 hexes high (about 27 by 30 miles).
 Adding additional second-generation maps would be difficult, as there is a mapping from hex codes *XXYY* to map sheet.

+The following are thumbnail images of the second-generation map sheets; click on them to see higher-resolution versions.

 <img src="../maps/map-sheet-A1.png" width="20%"/>&nbsp;<img src="../maps/map-sheet-B1.png" width="20%"/>&nbsp;<img src="../maps/map-sheet-C1.png" width="20%"/>&nbsp;<img src="../maps/map-sheet-D1.png" width="20%"/>